sfsu-csc-667-spring-2022-roberts/term-project-team-i/README.txt

 - install local database:
     In the mySQL workbench menu screen create a connection name it what ever you want.
 Connect to it, enter your password.
-    Next, in the menu bar click Server choose import data. choose Import from Self-Contained File and find the directory were unodb.sql is stored in our project(its in the db folder). click start import
+    Next, in the menu bar click Server choose data import. choose Import from Self-Contained File and find the directory were unodb.sql is stored in our project(its in the db folder). click start import
     refresh schemas